Dauthlin/FASTQ-formatting/README.md

 FASTQ_Nucleotides_Count.py covers user case 1 and 2
 FASTQ_Zipped_Counting.py covers user case 1, 2 and 3

-To run the program in your command line type: python PROGRAM_VERSION_HERE.py
+To run the program clone the repository then in your command line type: python PROGRAM_VERSION_HERE.py

 Depending on which version you are using you will have access to up to 3 flags.